batikstudio/MhlFileVerify/README.md

 - MacOS fixes

-- Fix to avoid launch several processes at same time
+- Fix to avoid launching multiple processes at the same time

 - Added a process time counter report